nibarulabs/ccxt-js/CONTRIBUTING.md

     - paste a complete code snippet you're having difficulties with, avoid one-liners
     - paste the **full verbose output** of the failing method without your keys
     - the verbose output should include the request and response from the exchange (not just an error callstack)
-    - write your language **and version**
+    - provide your language **and version**
-    - write ccxt library version
+    - provide ccxt-js library version
-    - which exchange it is
+    - provide the exchange
-    - which method you're trying to call
+    - provide which method you're trying to call

 ### Reporting Vulnerabilities And Critical Issues